NelsonMinar/vector-river-map/README.md

 ## Project ideas

-The map provided here is very basic, just a tutorial demonstration.
+The map provided here is a simple tutorial demonstration.
 To make this a better map, some possible directions:

 * More beautiful river rendering.
 The rivers here are drawn as simple blue